amigojapan/ThinkLikeAComputer/TLAC_8_basics_of_programming/TLAC_explained.md

 -make the documentation for TLAC, a kind of tutorial or manual (I particularly need help with this) [here](https://amjp.psy-k.org/TLAC/8_basics_of_programming_TLAC.html) is a sample of what I have written up to now

--make a tool to convert the generated outputof programs into board states in graphics in HTML
+-(done)make a tool to convert the generated outputof programs into board states in graphics in HTML